BryceGitHuba/Movie_Picker/README.md

 ### User Story:

 - As a movie enthusiast
-- I want to receive movie recommendations based on specific criteria like genre and year
+- I want to receive movie recommendations based on genre, musical, comedy, and action
 - As a user seeking entertainment
-- I want to interact with a user-friendly app for movie suggestions
+- I want to interact with a user-friendly app to find movies based on the movie suggestions
-- So that I can easily find my next favorite movie
+- So that I can easily find my next favorite movie to add to the watchlist